 - Finally, diversification of plant species means no more thousands of hectares of monocultures.
 Even though it may look like it’s more efficient, monoculture means massive losses when a plague hits (whereas plagues are less frequent when a variety of plants mutually repels the plagues of the others) as well as massive losses of nutrients and water; because the plants of the same species have all their root systems at the same level, this means that they won’t take up the underground water and nutrients.

-These are the three main principles of conservation agriculture, a future of which organic fertilizers are another essential part.
+These are the three main principles of conservation agriculture, an upcoming revolution of which organic fertilizers are another essential part.
 As soils keep eroding and consequently becoming scarcer, their price rises and the costs of their conservation begin to offset the ever-increasing costs of losing soils to degradation.
 Conservation agriculture is really the future, and we’ll cover the developments made now towards that future in upcoming articles covering everything from specific conservation techniques to the statistics of long-term yields of CA. In the meantime, happy growing!